 SKI ON HOME

-Ski-in, ski-out home located on the main run of the ski slopes of Squaw Valley, California directly below the nation's only funitel.
+Ski-in, ski-out home on the main run of the slopes of Squaw Valley, CA directly below the nation's only funitel.

 "Ski On Home" is included in Braun publishing's book Chalets - Trendsetting Mountain Treasures, was awarded Tahoe's Modern Mountain Home Award and was selected for Dwell Magazine's "Houses We Love".
 It has also been featured in Dwell Online, Fast Company, Architectural Digest, Men's Health, ABC's Nightline, and was exhibited in the traveling exhibition "SUB 40 + FRESHLATINO".